About The Awards Network

 The Purpose of the Awards Network is to bring together eligible organisations to:

-Amongst the Awards Network members are the largest universal youth work organisations in Scotland, targeted youth work organisations with a national presence; and other award providers delivering through a youth work approach across Scotland.
+Amongst the Awards Network’ Full Members are the largest universal youth work organisations in Scotland, targeted youth work organisations with a national presence; and other award providers delivering through a youth work approach across Scotland.

 Associate Members include organisations with a more limited geographic reach and those building the presence and availability of more recently launched awards.